garber-lab/vigor-prs/README.md

 # vigor-prs
-Computing PRS for VIGOR participants
+Computing PRS for VIGOR participants.

+This will compute the PRS for all VIGOR participants.